|Ordered||1 Apr 1935|

 General notes on this boat

 16 Sep 1939.
 This boat, under the command of Kptlt.
-Johannes Habekost, attacked the first convoy in the war on 16 Sept, 1939 when she sank the British steamer Aviemore, part of convoy OB-4.
+Johannes Habekost, attacked the first convoy in the war on 16 Sept, 1939 when she sank the British steamer Aviemore, sailing ahead of OB 4.

 Men lost from U-boats